magmide/magmide/notes.md

 They're of course free to do whatever they like, they can just block futures sequentially, or use the underlying blocking primitives, or use a language with transparent async, but they'll pick up the performance downsides in each case.
 But as they say you can choose to pick up one end of the stick but not the other
 I'm feeling more and more that other abstractions handle some of these specific cases better, at least from the perspective of how easy they are to reason about
 For example the fun and val versions of koka effects can be thought of as implicit arguments that can be separately passed in a different tuple of arguments.
 This is the same as giving a handler, but with stricter requirements about resumption which means we don't have to think about saving the stack.
 If some implicit arguments default to a global "effectful" function, then a call of that function with that default will itself have that effect
-Magma could do algebraic effects but monomorphize all the specific instances, making them zero cost.
+Magmide could do algebraic effects but monomorphize all the specific instances, making them zero cost.
 All of this can be justified using branching instructions
 Functions could use a global "unsure" function equivalent to panic but that takes a symbol and a message and the default implicit value of this function is merely an instantiation of panic that ignores the symbol.
 Calling functions can provide something to replace the implicit panic and have it statically monomorphized

 The term "gradual verification" is useful to sell people on what's unique about this project.
-Magma is tractable for the same reasons something like typescript or mypy is tractable.
+Magmide is tractable for the same reasons something like typescript or mypy is tractable.